franciscojavierpanosmadrona/franciscojavierpanosmadrona/README.md

 - 👋 Hi, I’m @franciscojavierpanosmadrona
-- 🤦‍♂ A little about me and my work, I have a specialty, which is development with PHP especially with the Laravel framework, my favorite, although I have also had to use other fameworks such as Synfony, CakePHP or Codeigniter, after so many years programming I consider myself more A back-end programmer, although I know that I am more than capable of front-end development, my versatility always opts for the back-end.
+- 🤦‍♂ A little about me and my work, I have a specialty, which is development with PHP especially with the Laravel :heart: framework +Livewire :revolving_hearts:, my favorite, although I have also had to use other fameworks such as Synfony, CakePHP or Codeigniter, after so many years programming I consider myself more A back-end programmer, although I know that I am more than capable of front-end development, my versatility always opts for the back-end.
 - 🤷‍♂️ I have worked with many other languages, to give some examples:
     - SQL (Databases)
-    - Native Javascript, "jQuery Library, Vue Framework, ..."
-(Web)
+    - Native Javascript, "AlpineJS, Vue Framework, jQuery Library, ..."
     - Java (Android, Desktop Applications)
     - C (Arduino, IoT)
     - C++, C# (Unreal Engine, Unity)